-Immediate first aid is to apply the PRICE principles of protection, rest, ice, compression, and elevation.
+Immediate first aid after any knee joint injury is to apply the PRICE principles of protection, rest, ice, compression, and elevation.
 Apply ice or cold therapy and compression to reduce pain, swelling, and inflammation.
 Apply ice wrapped in a wet tea towel to avoid ice burns on the skin or better still a specialist cold compression wrap will apply both cold and compression to the knee joint.

-Rest to allow the injured tissues to heal.
+Rest is important to allow the injured tissues to heal.
 This is often overlooked but is essential for the injury to heal.

-Protect the joint from further injury by wearing a stabilized knee support which has flexible springs in the sides for additional support or for more severe injuries a hinged knee brace with solid metal supports linked by a hinge will help protect the joint from sideways or lateral movement.
+Protect the joint from further injury by taping/strapping the knee joint, or wearing a knee support which has additional support at the sides.
+A stabilized knee brace has flexible springs in the sides for additional support or for more severe injuries a hinged knee brace with solid metal supports linked by a hinge will help protect the joint from sideways or lateral movement.
 Compression will also help reduce swelling.